IvanCastillo1986/cyber-home-lab/velociraptor/Velociraptor.md

 Velociraptor is an open-source Digital Forensics and Incident Response (DFIR) platform that gives deep visibility into endpoints.
 It collects artifacts via its powerful VQL (Velociraptor Query Language) in investigations.
 While Wazuh detects threats, Velociraptor can investigate and respond to them.

+## Velociraptor Features
+* Endpoint Visibility:  allows user to see everything, from currently running processes to network connections.
+* Artifact Collection:  it automatically collects evidence that might be specific to the incident.
+* Timeline Reconstruction:  allows for a reconstruction of what happened and when it happened.
+* Real-time monitoring across multiple endpoints

 ## Reference
 opt/velociraptor  :  datastore directory where Velociraptor stores all files opt/velociraptor/logs  :  where logs are stored